istio/istio.io/content/docs/setup/kubernetes/install/kubernetes/index.md

 [Helm Chart](/docs/setup/kubernetes/install/helm/), to use all the configuration options.
 This permits customization of Istio to operator specific requirements.

-### Option 1: Install Istio with mutual TLS enabled and set to use permissive mode between sidecars
+### Option 1: Install Istio with permissive mode between sidecars

 Visit our
 [mutual TLS permissive mode page](/docs/concepts/security/#permissive-mode)